Pope Leo XIV: Bishop of Chiclayo (2015–2023)

-On November 3, 2014, Pope Francis appointed Prevost as the apostolic administrator of the Diocese of Chiclayo in northern Peru and the titular bishop of Sufar.
-He was consecrated on December 12, 2014, at St. Mary Cathedral by Archbishop James Green, Apostolic Nuncio to Peru.
-On September 26, 2015, he was named Bishop of Chiclayo.
-As required by a 1980 agreement between the Holy See and Peru, Prevost became a naturalized Peruvian citizen before becoming bishop.
+In 2014, Archbishop James Green, Apostolic Nuncio to Peru, proposed to Pope Francis that Prevost might be an option for bishop of the Diocese of Chiclayo in northern Peru.
+On November 3, 2014, Pope Francis appointed Prevost as the apostolic administrator of Chiclayo and titular bishop of Sufar.
+Prevost was ordained on December 12, 2014, at St. Mary Cathedral by Archbishop Green.
+As required by a 1980 agreement between the Holy See and Peru, Prevost became a naturalized Peruvian citizen before being appointed diocesan bishop.
+After his naturalization, on September 26, 2015, he was named Bishop of Chiclayo.

 At the time of his appointment, Chiclayo was described as a conservative diocese, having been staffed by Opus Dei priests for many decades.
+He entrusted several of them with senior leadership positions, worked closely with them, and lived with them in the same residence, calling them hardworking and obedient.